rocky-linux/documentation/docs/guides/security/firewalld.md

 Test your rule to make sure it works.
 To test:

-1. SSH as root from your source IP (above it is 192.168.1.122) (*the root user is used here because we are going to run commands on the host that require it*)
+1. SSH as root, or your sudo capable user, from your source IP (above it is 192.168.1.122) (*the root user is used here because we are going to run commands on the host that require it.
+If using your sudo user, remember to `sudo -s` once connected.*)
 2. Once connected, run `tail /var/log/secure`  and you should get output that looks similar to this:

 ```bash